pharo-containers/Containers-Buffer/docs/DataFrame vs Buffer.md

 ```
 This code generates a CSV file with 500,000 rows of realistic stock market data, including serial numbers, prices, daily lows, and highs.
 Each price is a random fluctuation around the previous day's price.
 ## Performance Testing: The Numbers Tell the Story

+> **Important Note for Benchmarking**: Before running these benchmarks, please disable background processes & ensure your system is not under heavy load.
+This will help ensure accurate and consistent benchmark results.

 Now let's compare the performance of the DataFrame approach with the circular buffer approach for calculating moving averages.

 ### Test Setup